Intestinal Worms- Hookworms, Roundworms, Tapeworms, Threadworms

 The seeds of ripe pumpkin are useful in intestinal worms, especially tapeworms.
 One tablespoon of the seeds should be peeled and crushed, and then infused in 250 ml of boiling water and drunk.
 This will kill the parasites and help in expelling the tapeworms.
 It will be necessary to fast for a day and empty the intestines by taking the juice of boiled dry prunes.
 The next day, three or four tumblers of the pumpkin seed infusion should be taken.

-The herb wormwood is an ancient cure for expelling intestinal worms.
+The herb wormwood is an ancient care for expelling intestinal worms.
 It was extensively used by the Greeks and Romans for this purpose.
 The flowering tops have been and are, to this day, largely used in the Tibbi (Unani) system of medicine in India as a drug to kill intestinal worms.
 They are usually powdered and given in eight to sixteen gram doses daily for roundworms and tapeworms.

 The oil distilled from this plant also possesses the property to kill worms.
 It should be mixed with olive oil, the latter being eight times the weight of the former.
 This mixture can be given in doses of 50 to 100 ml for this purpose.
 An infusion of the herb can also be prepared by mixing 2 ml of wormwood oil in 120 ml of water, and be given as an enema for killing worms- in the rectum.